 Once the related fields are filled, proceed to add the rule by clicking the Add button

-At this point, the rules are not applied to your server, please feel free to add all the relevant rules before proceeding to the last step
+At this point, the rules are not applied to your Scalable Cloud Server, please feel free to add all the relevant rules before proceeding to the last step

-Finally, once you have added all the rules, click on Apply Rules to save and activate the rules onto your server
+Finally, once you have added all the rules, click on Apply Rules to save and activate the rules onto your Scalable Cloud Server

 Valid Source IPs